 How to Remove Cosigner from Mortgage

 So you cosigned a mortgage for someone, and now you want off of it.
 Whether it’s because the other person isn’t making up their share of the payments, or because they’re now in a position to handle a mortgage on their own, you want your name off the mortgage contract.
-But it was a big process just to get your name on there in the first place, how are you supposed to ever get it off?
+But it was a huge process just to get your name on there in the first place, how are you supposed to ever get it off?
 Can a cosigner be removed from a mortgage loan?
 The answer is certainly, yes!